civilian/hproperties/README.md

 * Different notes of design provided in the file [minor-notes.md](minor-notes.md)

 ## Closing
-Thanks for reading this far, I wish you a good day and I'm very looking forward to an interview with you.
+Thanks for reading this far, I wish you a good day, and I'm very looking forward to an interview with you.